Learn the why

 When the home outgrows two folk, or you want to tailor feeding and plant care.

 Final App Store wording may change before launch.
-The intent is fixed: free means trustworthy daily care for a small home; Premium means scale, exploration, and control.
+The intent is fixed: free means trustworthy daily care and own-device sync for a small home; Premium means scale, sharing, exploration, and control.

 A short list of what it isn't